AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 ## Content creation and collaboration in Frame.io

-Creatives can stay in their tools of choice and have the freedom to create, iterate, and conduct peer reviews inside of Frame.io.
+Creatives can stay in their tools of choice and have the freedom to create, iterate, and conduct peer reviews inside Frame.io.

-When a creative is added to an connected project, they can do all of the following without leaving Frame.io:
+When a creative is added to a connected project, they can do the following without leaving Frame.io:

 * Access instructions from the project coordinator
 * Conduct informal peer reviews